Just-Joel/3ds-mini-graphics-engine/README.md

 A mini doom-like graphics engine ported to the 3ds by me from 3DSages Tutorials.
 Supports 3D(somewhat)

+TO DO:
+1. screenshots
+2. some sort of screen streaming to pc

 Made using devkitpro.

 Also heres my yt channel link: https://www.youtube.com/channel/UCTXhJHpFD9G-UnPwj03ZnSA